Is Reverse Osmosis Water Good for You? Or Does It Over-Filter? - Dr. Axe

 Reverse osmosis water - Dr. Axe

 Clean drinking water is difficult to come by.
-In places like California, water is scarce thanks to drought.
-In third-world countries, there’s a lack of infrastructure to provide potable water.
-And even in our own homes, tap water toxicity is a real concern, as toxins like lead and arsenic have been found flowing through the tap.
-It’s just one of the reasons that reverse osmosis water advocates believe that reverse osmosis is the way to ensure safe drinking water.
+In places like California, water is sometimes scarce thanks to drought.
+In other countries, there’s a lack of infrastructure to provide potable water, and even in our own homes, tap water toxicity is a real concern, as toxins like lead and arsenic have been found flowing through the tap.

 What Is Reverse Osmosis Water?